styles¶

 {

-BackgroundColor = Tokens.CardBg,
+BackgroundColor = Style.CardBg,

-FontColor = Tokens.TextDark,
+FontColor = Style.TextDark,

-Padding = Tokens.CardPad,
+Padding = Style.CardPad,

-Gap = Tokens.CardGap,
+Gap = Style.CardGap,

-FontFamily = Tokens.FontDisplay,
+FontFamily = Style.FontDisplay,

 }

-int-typed properties (FontWeight, TransitionMs, Order, ZIndex) and string-typed ones (FontFamily, Cursor, animation names) can be const.
+Length accepts float implicitly (pixels), so static readonly Length CardPad = 16f works. int-typed properties (FontWeight, TransitionMs, Order, ZIndex) and string-typed ones (FontFamily, Cursor, animation names) can be const.

 helpers¶

-public class CardListUI : GooPanel<Container>
+public class StyledCardUI : GooPanel<Container>

 {

-protected override Container Build() => new Container
+protected override Container Build()

 {